 Cockroaches Love Easy Access To Food

 Cockroaches are extremely troublesome pests and can enter buildings through cracks and crevices in the foundation as well as through drains, pipes, and ventilation systems.
-Cockroaches are often outdoor pests as much as indoor pests, and have been known to infest gardens and lawns.
-Some experts suggest that cockroaches have the ability to transmit thirty-three different kinds of diseases, and routinely spread countless bacteria as the scuttle across floors and food preparation areas.
+Cockroaches are often outdoor pests as much as indoor pests and have been known to infest gardens and lawns.
+Some experts suggest that cockroaches have the ability to transmit thirty-three different kinds of diseases, and routinely spread countless bacteria as they scuttle across floors and food preparation areas.

 Apart from their ability to spread disease through the contamination of kitchen surfaces and eating utensils, cockroaches have been known to trigger asthma.
 As cockroach nymphs develop, they periodically shed their skins or exoskeletons.
 Exoskeleton particles, along with particles cockroach’s feces can function as antigens when inhaled and exacerbate allergic reactions.